 Research faculty throughout IU School of Medicine’s academic departments post updates about their work to the research updates blog.
 Stay up-to-date about medical research in cardiology.

-My current research looks at predictors of false positive and false negative stress echo and stress echo predictors of outcomes.
-I also have work in progress on prevalence and significance of myocardial fat on CT chest.
-I am looking to start work on troponin elevation in patients presenting to the ER.
+The current research looks at predictors of false positive and false negative stress echo and stress echo predictors of outcomes.
+Additional work in progress is on prevalence and significance of myocardial fat on CT chest.
+Research to begin soon includes troponin elevation in patients presenting to the ER.

-My research focus pertains to cardiac rhythm disturbances and sudden cardiac arrest/death in special high-risk population.
-My work on arrhythmia-related complications in patients with neuromuscular conditions including myotonic dystrophy less led to original research and care-related publications.
-Recently, my research has focused on device-based therapy for the management of ventricular arrhythmias, in particular mechanisms and models of defibrillation failure and its impact on sudden death in ICD recipients.
+Research focus pertains to cardiac rhythm disturbances and sudden cardiac arrest/death in special high-risk populations.
+Work on arrhythmia-related complications in patients with neuromuscular conditions including myotonic dystrophy less led to original research and care-related publications.
+Recently, research has focused on device-based therapy for the management of ventricular arrhythmias, in particular mechanisms and models of defibrillation failure and its impact on sudden death in ICD recipients.

 Dr. Breall has an interest in and an extensive history of involvement with multi-center clinical trials involving new devices and drugs to potentially help patients in the cardiac catheterization suite.
 He has been the principle site investigator for over 30 studies.
 Many of the well-established devices and physiological concepts were used by Dr. Breall early on.

-Our lab research is focused on studying pathogenesis of Arrhythmogenic Cardiomyopathy (ACM) and developing new and effective drug therapies to slow down the progression of ACM.
-Currently, there are no proven disease-modifying treatments in ACM despite advances in clinical management.
-Our research combines in vitro disease models using cardiac mesenchymal stromal cells generated from induced pluripotent stem cells (iPSC-MSCs) to define disease mechanisms, identify drug targets and develop drug leads.
-As iPSCs-MSCs are derived from patient biopsies, these cells allow us to study the effect of individual patient genetics on disease, and develop novel and effective drugs.
-Our lab also employs a plethora of techniques including stem cell biology, molecular biology and cardiovascular biology.
+Dr. Chan's research is focused on studying pathogenesis of Arrhythmogenic Cardiomyopathy (ACM) and developing new and effective drug therapies to slow down the progression of ACM.
+Currently there are no proven disease-modifying treatments in ACM despite advances in clinical management.
+Research combines in vitro disease models using cardiac mesenchymal stromal cells generated from induced pluripotent stem cells (iPSC-MSCs) to define disease mechanisms, identify drug targets, and develop drug leads.
+As iPSCs-MSCs are derived from patient biopsies, these cells allow study of the effects of individual patient genetics on disease, and develop novel and effective drugs.
+Dr. Chan's lab also employs a plethora of techniques including stem cell biology, molecular biology, and cardiovascular biology.

-The main research focus of my laboratory (lab) is on the electrophysiological (EP) & metabolic development and maturation of cardiomyocytes (CMs).
-My lab also successfully established several cardiac disease-specific induced pluripotent stem cell (iPSC) lines from human fibroblasts or blood cells of patients with arrhythmogenic diseases, such as Arrhythmogenic Right Ventricular Dysplasia, Brugada Syndrome, Dilated/Hypertrophic Cardiomyopathy etc., to model human cardiac diseases in a dish.
-We have recently established the first metabolic maturation-based cardiac disease model in vitro using patient-specific iPSCs.
-In addition, we established several co-culture systems of hESC-derived CMs with cells derived from neural or endothelial progenitor cells so as to elucidate factors from non-CMs that induce maturation of hESC-CMs.
-Main emphasis is placed on the neuro-cardiac interactions, which affect embryonic cardiac development and contribute to arrhythmogenesis in adults.
+The main research focus of Dr. Chen's lab is on the electrophysiological (EP) and metabolic development and maturation of cardiomyocytes (CMs).
+His lab also successfully established several cardiac disease-specific induced pluripotent stem cell (iPSC) lines from human fibroblasts or blood cells of patients with arrhythmogenic diseases such as Arrhythmogenic Right Ventricular Dysplasia, Brugada Syndrome, Dilated/Hypertrophic Cardiomyopathy etc., to model human cardiac diseases in a dish.
+They have recently established the first metabolic maturation-based cardiac disease model in vitro using patient-specific iPSCs.
+Additionally, they established several co-culture systems of hESC-derived CMs with cells derived from neural or endothelial progenitor cells so as to elucidate factors from non-CMs that induce maturation of hESC-CMs.
+The main emphasis is placed on the neuro-cardiac interactions, which affect embryonic cardiac development and contribute to arrhythmogenesis in adults.

-Dr. Z Chen’s research interests involve biochemical and biophysical characterizations of ion transports (pumps and ion channels) in heart.
+Dr. Chen’s research interests involve biochemical and biophysical characterizations of ion transports (pumps and ion channels) in the heart.
 Current research focuses on regulation of calcium signaling in normal and diseased cardiac myocytes.

 In the past few years, there has been a dramatic growth in the field of Cardio-Oncology research, yet many clinical questions remain unanswered.
-We at IU Krannert Cardio-Oncology have partnered with collaborative networks with Medical Oncology, Radiation Oncology, as well as Precision Medicine departments to work towards answering these questions.
-We have developed the IU Cardio-Oncology Biobank, where we prospectively biobank and data collected all patients getting evaluated at the IU Cardio-Oncology clinics.
-These data are shared with our partners in Precision Medicine and Medical Oncology to better understand the genetics surrounding anthracycline-induced cardiomyopathies.
-Other exciting research avenues include projects on improving stratification of cardiovascular risk associated with the survivors of germ cell tumors exposed to platinum-based chemotherapy.
-We are also working on joint research projects with our colleagues in Radiation Oncology looking at radiation cardiotoxicity in socioeconomically disadvantaged populations.
+Krannert Cardio-Oncology has partnered with collaborative networks with Medical Oncology, Radiation Oncology, and Precision Medicine departments to work towards answering these questions.
+The Cardio-Oncology Biobank was developed where prospective biobank and data was collected on all patients being evaluated at the Cardio-Oncology clinics.
+These data are shared with partners in Precision Medicine and Medical Oncology to better understand the genetics surrounding anthracycline-induced cardiomyopathies.
+Other research avenues include projects on improving stratification of cardiovascular risk associated with survivors of germ cell tumors exposed to platinum-based chemotherapy.
+Additional projects include joint research with colleagues in Radiation Oncology looking at radiation cardiotoxicity in socioeconomically disadvantaged populations.

 The Everett lab investigates the mechanisms of arrhythmias by performing cardiac mapping with optical mapping and contact mapping with high density epicardial plaques in animal models of cardiovascular disease.
-In addition, we have developed technology to simultaneously record the ECG and nerve activity from electrodes on the skin (SKNA).
-We are now applying SKNA recordings as a biomarker for different physiological events including arrhythmias, sleep apnea, autonomic dysreflexia, and the effects of neuromodulation.
+In addition, they have developed technology to simultaneously record the ECG and nerve activity from electrodes on the skin (SKNA).
+Currently, they are applying SKNA recordings as a biomarker for different physiological events including arrhythmias, sleep apnea, autonomic dysreflexia, and the effects of neuromodulation.

 Several investigative projects are in progress.
 Included among these are devising new methods of accurately differentiating between supraventricular and ventricular causes of wide complex tachycardias on ECG.
 Several lines of investigation are focused on trying to understand some unusual phenomena observed during catheter ablation of atrial fibrillation and flutters.
 Other studies are evaluating different techniques of improving outcomes during complex catheter ablation procedures for treatment of atrial arrhythmias in different patient populations, including those with repaired congenital heart disease.
 Several studies are evaluating techniques for determining optimal catheter ablation approaches in patients with symptomatic premature ventricular complexes and ventricular tachycardia